g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

 ....
 ```

-And, we have a hidden EVPN route present in our topology, that are route type 4!!!
+And, we have a hidden EVPN route working behind the scenes in our topology: the Type 4 route!!!

-EVPN routes type 4: Called Ethernet Segment Routes, this route is used to PEs discover the other PEs connected in the same ESI and to avoid loops in one way, I'm saying in one way because we have two kinds of loop that can happen here, the loop where the BUM traffic is forwarded by a remote CE, and the loop where the BUM traffic was forwarded by the local CE.
+**EVPN Type 4 Routes** (Ethernet Segment Route): This route allows PEs to discover other PEs connected to the exact same ESI.
+We mentioned earlier that we need to prevent BUM traffic loops caused by local CEs.
+The Type 4 route handles the DF (Designated Forwarder) election to solve this.

-The route type 4 prevent the loop where the BUM traffic is forwarded into EVPN by a remote CE, this route is used to have a DF election, where the two PEs will decide what PE can forward the BUM traffic, yes, only one PE can forward the BUM traffic trough the ESI, preventing loops.
-This election is exclusive of an ESI and occurs for each EVI in the ESI, if the PE have other CEs in the same EVI, it can forward the BUM traffic for them normally, the process of election happens trough a calculation defined in the RFC 7432, and it's not important right now, but with this both PEs will have the same result, and only one will be the DF.
+To prevent duplicate flooding on an All-Active segment, only one PE is allowed to forward BUM traffic out to the CE.
+This election occurs per EVI on the ESI.
+The PEs use the Type 4 routes to discover each other, and then run a deterministic mathematical algorithm (defined in RFC 7432) to elect the DF.
+Because both PEs run the exact same math, they seamlessly agree on who takes the forwarding role.

-The route format is ```ROUTE-TYPE:RD::ESI:PE``` and basically, this route is used mainly to discover the PEs in the same ESI, or identify the ESI and his PEs in the network.
-This is the content of the route after all.
-R1 receives the route from R2 with the same ESI, and now it knows that R2 is connected into ESI 01, then the DF election happens.
-For the other PEs, they will know that R1 and R2 are connected into this ESI, indeed the MAC/IP routes have the ESI as next-hop.
+The route format is ```ROUTE-TYPE:RD::ESI:PE```.
+Ultimately, R1 receives this route from R2 and says, "Ah, R2 is also connected to ESI 01.
+Let's run the DF election."
+For the rest of the PEs in the network, they see the MAC/IP routes pointing to the ESI next-hop and know traffic can go to either R1 or R2.
 ```
 root@R1> show route table bgp.evpn.0 match-prefix 4:* detail